lucidsolns/terraform-vm-proxmox/README.md

    configuration.
 Markdown is used in the description to try and make clear which bit is configuration.

+10. The Terraform provider Telmate/Proxmox can generate duplicate MAC addresses when provisioning multiple VMs.
+IPv6 notices the duplicate/collision and doesn't complete SLAAC, thus the VM doesn't get IPv6 addresses.

 # Links

 - https://austinsnerdythings.com/2021/09/01/how-to-deploy-vms-in-proxmox-with-terraform/